 Fruit is nature's dessert.
 It's sweet, healthy, and cheerful.
 I love fruit and try to live the analogous qualities I see in it.

 My career started at Fannit, a startup marketing firm where I designed mostly infographics.
 I moved from there to Fresh Consulting, where I connected with crazy good designers and learned UX.
 I started taking on freelance gigs during this time, and advanced to a Sr. UX Designer role at A Place for Mom.
+Now I work as a Sr. UX/UI Designer for Microsoft.

 Over the years I've won a few awards and earned many recommendations, but I always keep learning.